 Extend product recommendation across several channels

-Omni-channel strategy can increase revenue.
-Product recommendation is a key tool to make omnichannel effective.
+An omni-channel strategy can increase revenue.
+Product recommendation is a crucial tool to make omnichannel effective.

 They allow you to use known customer "signals" to create targeted quotes and match affinity to products through chat, emails or modal pop-ups.

-You can use a recommendation system in your email newsletter creating a showcase section that display the best sellers in a particular category or that best match that particular customer.
+You can use a recommendation system in your email newsletter to create a showcase section that displays the best sellers in a particular category or that best matches that specific customer.
 Each time you open, the email will be personalized 1:1.